ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   To manage overall command line length, these symbols are only added to compilation when a CMock C source file is compiled.

-  No symbols must be set unless CMock's defaults are inappropriate for your environment and needs.
+  No symbols must be set unless CMock’s defaults are inappropriate for your environment and needs.

   **Default**: `[]` (empty)

 * `:plugins`:

-  To add to the list Ceedling provides CMock, simply add `:cmock` ↳ `:plugins` to your configuration and specify your desired additional plugins.
+  To enable CMock’s optional and advanced features available via CMock plugin, simply add `:cmock` ↳ `:plugins` to your configuration and specify your desired additional CMock plugins as a list.

   See [CMock's documentation][cmock-docs] to understand plugin options.

   [cmock-docs]: https://github.com/ThrowTheSwitch/CMock/blob/master/docs/CMock_Summary.md

+  **Default**: `[]` (empty)

-* `:includes`:
+* `:unity_helper`:

+  A Unity helper is a specific header file containing

   If `:cmock` ↳ `:unity_helper` set, prepopulated with unity_helper file
   name (no path).

-  The `:cmock` ↳ `:includes` list works identically to the plugins list above with regard to adding additional files to be inserted within mocks as #include statements.
+* `:includes`:

+  In certain advanced testing scenarios, you may need to inject additional header files into generated mocks.
+The filenames in this list will be transformed in `#include` directives within every generated mock.

+  **Default**: `[]` (empty)

 ### Notes on Ceedling’s nudges for CMock strict ordering

-The last four settings above are directly tied to other Ceedling settings; hence, why they are listed and explained here.
+The preceding settings are tied to other Ceedling settings; hence, why they are documented here.

 The first setting above, `:enforce_strict_ordering`, defaults to `FALSE` within CMock.
 However, it is set to `TRUE` by default in Ceedling as our way of encouraging you to use strict ordering.

 Strict ordering is teeny bit more expensive in terms of code generated, test execution time, and complication in deciphering test failures.
-However, it's good practice.
+However, it’s good practice.
 And, of course, you can always disable it by overriding the value in the Ceedling project configuration file.

 ## `:unity` Configure Unity’s features